ellexus/mistral_plugins/output/mistral_elasticsearch/readme.rst

 --port=n | -P n
   The port to be used when connecting to Elasticsearch.
 If not specified the script will use port 9200.

+--skip-ssl-validation | -k
+  Disbale SSL certificate validation when connecting to Elasticsearch.

 --ssl | -s
   Use HTTPS protocol instead of HTTP to connect to Elasticsearch.